diogotcorreia/master-thesis/docs/content/ch02-background.typ

 When it comes to the client-side, that is, JavaScript running in web browsers,
 #cite(<probetheproto>, form: "prose") has found that it is possible to pollute the
-root prototype via the URL in certain websites, possibly leaving them vulnerable to @xss, cookie manipulation, and/or URL manipulation.
+root prototype via the URL in certain websites, possibly leaving them vulnerable to @xss, cookie hijacking, and/or URL manipulation.

 === Mitigations

 There are multiple mitigations possible, as shown by #cite(<pp-arteau>, form: "prose").
-Firstly, one could freeze the prototype using `Object.freeze(Object.prototype)`, which would make it immutable and disallow attackers from changing its properties.
+Firstly, one could freeze the root prototype using `Object.freeze(Object.prototype)`, which would make it immutable and disallow attackers from changing its properties.
 Alternatively, but less ergonomically, developers could create objects that do not inherit from the root prototype by using `Object.create(null)` instead of `{}`.